cobwebch/external_import/Documentation/Introduction/Index.rst

 or to define a scheduling for all synchronizations.
 Synchronizations can also be run using the command-line interface.
 Automatic scheduling can be defined using a Scheduler task.
+Finally, this extension provides reactions (starting with TYPO3 12) to import or delete data, responding to calls from remote sources.

 The main idea of getting external data into the TYPO3 CMS database is to be able to use TYPO3 CMS standard functions on that data